ClearSign Technologies (NASDAQ:CLIR) Trading Up 6%

-ClearSign Technologies Co.
-(NASDAQ:CLIR) was up 6% during trading on Thursday .
+Shares of ClearSign Technologies Co.
+(NASDAQ:CLIR) were up 6% on Thursday .
 The stock traded as high as $3.24 and last traded at $3.17.
 Approximately 212,297 shares traded hands during mid-day trading, an increase of 26% from the average daily volume of 168,999 shares.
 The stock had previously closed at $2.99.

-Several equities research analysts have recently commented on CLIR shares.
-ValuEngine cut ClearSign Technologies from a “buy” rating to a “hold” rating in a research note on Tuesday, December 1st.
-HC Wainwright restated a “buy” rating and issued a $4.00 price target on shares of ClearSign Technologies in a research report on Friday, November 20th.
+Several research analysts have weighed in on CLIR shares.
+ValuEngine lowered ClearSign Technologies from a “buy” rating to a “hold” rating in a research report on Tuesday, December 1st.
+HC Wainwright reaffirmed a “buy” rating and issued a $4.00 target price on shares of ClearSign Technologies in a research report on Friday, November 20th.

 ClearSign Technologies Corporation designs and develops products and technologies to enhance operational performance, energy efficiency, emission reduction, safety, and overall cost-effectiveness of industrial and commercial systems in the United States.
 Its Duplex Plug & Play technology provides a direct burner replacement solution for traditional refinery heaters.